How to Start A Bee Farm Business-Using Common Sense

 Buy several good beekeeping books -maybe mine too ! .
 Attend local beekeeper meetings.
 A big part of becoming a beekeeper is preparation.

-Plan to Order Bees for Your Business Early
+Order Bees for Your Business Early

 If you are getting started with bees, how many hives do you need?
 I suggest new beekeepers begin with 2 hives – 4 is okay if you have a lot of free time.